 Does plagiarism affect SEO?

-Plagiarism negatively affects your site’s performance because search engines reward new, valuable content.
+Plagiarism negatively affects your site’s performance because search engines reward new, valuable legal website content.
 They use highly refined algorithms to promote quality information.

 These algorithms also determine when something was published and by whom.
 And using this information, search engines identify plagiarism.